RebeccaSalles/CorrTrack/README.md

 - `<stem>_meta.json` – aggregate metadata (achieved `z`, attempts, etc.).
 - `<stem>_params.json` – full parameter set, including base process and seed.

-### Hybrid correlated-window injector

-The generator automatically tries to meet any requested `z` (even when it exceeds the physical non-overlap ceiling `z_max = 1 / ceil(w / s)`) by running three phases:

-1. **Non-overlap scheduler** – fills as many windows as possible without sample reuse.
-2. **Controlled blending** – allows overlaps but convex-combines the new template with the existing samples only when every previously injected pair still satisfies `|r| ≥ threshold`.
-3. **Latent template propagation** – if there is still a shortfall, the new template overwrites the overlapping windows while applying the exact same adjustment to every impacted pair so all correlations remain above threshold.

-`_meta.json` now exposes `pairs_nonoverlap`, `pairs_blended`, `pairs_latent`, and their attempt counts (`blend_attempts`, `latent_attempts`) so you can see which phase produced each window. `windows_used`, `achieved_z`, and the per-phase window counts (`windows_blended`, `windows_latent`) make it easy to confirm the generator met your requested coverage.

 ### Plotting correlated windows

 Use `plot_correlated_windows_example.py` to visualize injected windows for any subset of series.
 Windows whose partners are visible in the plot share a unique color across both series (with annotations); spans whose partner is outside the view are drawn in a light neutral shade to avoid confusion.